gbravoi/panda_demo/README.md

-# intelligent_prosthetic_arm
+# Panda demp package
-Intelligent Prosthetic Arm

-## Common Installation
+## Installation of other packages needed
-Install https://github.com/erdalpekel/panda_simulation and all packages needed
+Install https://github.com/erdalpekel/panda_simulation and all other packages neededes

 ## Run pick an place Rviz demo simulation:
 1. in a terminal: (this will launch panda+gazebo)